einarwh/escher-workshop/README.md

 (The big fish is easy, right?
 It's just the fish as-is!
 And the fish on top, with the bounding box that resembles the flap of an envelope, should make you think of tossing things into the air.
 And the final fish is very much similar to the fish on top.)

-You can imagine Escher spending some time coming up with the design for this fish.
+Presumably at this point, you can imagine Escher spending some time coming up with the design for this fish.

 ### Exercise 10 : u-tile